 Current Competition Deadline: January 31, 2020

 The IAUNRC employees three graduate students for its Outreach, Copywriter, and Web Developer GA positions.
 GAs work 20 hours a week and are given tuition remission and a stipends.
-The number of positions available vary from year from year.
+The number of positions available varies from year from year.